 Midas claims to be the ‘auto service experts’ and it undertakes a large range of servicing and repairs.
 Like other chains, Midas services brakes, suspension and tyres, and even takes care of your exhaust.
 It also does the humble logbook service, and you can book online to save the hassle of ringing up.
 Midas has been servicing customers since 1976 and has nearly 90 stores across Australia, with local ownership and management.
 You can also earn Velocity Points on purchases, making it easy to feel rewarded.
 Midas was rated three stars for overall satisfaction in 2017, but did rate four stars for customer service and value for money.

 There are many car servicing chains littered across Australia, so by all means don’t just look for these three mentioned above.
 Other car servicing chains include:

 No matter which car service centres are around your corner, it pays to do your research.

 Canstar Blue commissioned Colmar Brunton to survey 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
 The outcomes reported are the results from customers within the survey group who have had their car serviced by a servicing chain in the last 2 years – in this case 479 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

-Car Servicing Chains Reviewed - October 13th
+Car Servicing Chains - June 13th

-Car Servicing Chains Reviewed - July 13th
+Car Servicing Chains - October 13th